 145. Students are responsible for taking reasonable care of themselves and others who might be affected by what they do and do not do.
 All accidents, incidents, dangerous occurrences or near misses by or involving students on campus or on University trips/placements must be promptly reported to their tutor or member of Estates within the University or the Students' Union promptly.
-Students can also use the reporting mechanisms on MySuffolk.
+Students can also use the reporting mechanisms in the Student Hub on Brightspace.